agpar/reddit_rep2/readme.md

 New ideas for measuring reputation based on graph neaural nets.

+An example of how to use the tools here is present in `main.py`.

 Reddit data is avaliable at https://files.pushshift.io/reddit/comments/

-More information about how to use the tools I'm putting here soon.